 Cindy Chiasson, LL.B., Hearing Commissioner (Full-time)

 Cindy Chiasson is a lawyer with extensive experience in environmental and natural resource regulatory matters, as well as experience in administrative law, including natural justice.
 Prior to being appointed a hearing commissioner for the AER in July 2016, she served as a board member of the Subdivision and Development Appeals Board for the City of Edmonton.
 Ms. Chiasson had a distinguished 17-year career with the Environmental Law Centre, where she began as staff counsel and served as the executive director for 12 years.
 As well as being an independent consultant on environmental law and policy for many years, Ms. Chiasson consulted with Alberta Environment on its development and implementation of the Environmental Protection and Enhancement Act.
-Ms. Chiasson articled and practised law with Duncan & Craig, Barristers & Solicitors.
+Ms. Chiasson articled and practiced law with Duncan & Craig, Barristers & Solicitors.

 Harold Robinson, LL.B., Hearing Commissioner (Full-time)

 Parand Meysami, M.Sc., P.Eng., Hearing Commissioner (Full-time)

 Parand Meysami is a professional engineer with a bachelor of science in chemical engineering from Sharif University of Technology in Iran and a master’s of science in environmental engineering from the University of Calgary.
 She has more than 20 years of experience working in a broad range of disciplines within the energy industry including oilfield development, reservoir development and management, environmental assessment, facility design, production operations, safety engineering, economic evaluations, transportation, joint ventures, and financial management.
 Ms. Meysami brings significant engineering skills and industry knowledge and experience to the hearing commissioner roster.
 Ms. Meysami was appointed as a full-time AER hearing commissioner in July 2017.
 She has five years' experience participating on and chairing hearing panels, as well as conducting alternative dispute resolution processes related to energy regulatory applications and regulatory appeals.